jovana-nikitovic/QSS20-Group-Project-COVID/README.md

 ## Data Storage
 The data for this project is stored in this cloud folder: https://drive.google.com/drive/u/0/folders/1ACR_1iMMNfYeT77auRCKCw14l_EnXKbc
-Professor Chang shared the dataset with us.
+Professor Chang shared these datasets with us.
 Thank you so much!
+We focused mainly on the dataset named "econ_sample.pkl", as well as the US-electoral data of presidential results in 2020 from the following website: https://www.cnn.com/election/2020/results/president